SonniesEdge/sonniesedge-jekyll-site/source/_posts/2013-10-08-jekyll-asset-pipeline.md

 ---
 layout: post
-title:  "Workking with Jekyll and the asset pipeline"
+title:  "Working with Jekyll and the asset pipeline"
 date:   2013-10-08 11:00:16
 categories: jekyll update
 ---